+The other Pasco locations include the X Building, on 20th Avenue, which houses the Early Childhood Education and Bachelor of Applied Sciences in Teacher Education programs.
 CBC also serves the community in other locations across the bi-county area.
 In 1974, the College constructed its first buildings in Richland next to the Richland Public Library on Northgate Avenue.
 This campus now hosts a variety of CBC classes.
 Additionally, the Richland Health Science Center as well as the Medical Science Center nearby support health science programs.

-For maps, driving directions and parking information, visit columbiabasin.edu/map.
+For maps, driving directions and parking information, visit columbiabasin.edu/maps.